 New York Federal Embezzlement Sentencing

+Federal embezzlement charges are treated very differently than New York state embezzlement charges.
+They can result in significantly greater sentencing penalties which can affect the rest of your life.
 There are statutory minimums and maximums for each charge when it comes to New York federal embezzlement sentencing.
 The court is then obliged to refer to the United States Sentencing Guidelines to determine where the applicable sentencing range lies.

 If you are facing New York federal embezzlement charges, contact a New York federal embezzlement sentencing lawyer to review the charges against you.
 An experienced federal embezzlement attorney can help you determine what legal defenses might apply to your situation, and discuss what courses of action might be best for you to fight federal charges.When Does Embezzlement Become a Federal Case?

 Federal embezzlement charges occur when someone embezzles anything of value which belongs to the US government, one of its agencies or departments, or through a contract between someone and the government.
 If the embezzlement involves property worth $1,000 or more, and was taken from the government, federal embezzlement charges apply.

 New York federal embezzlement sentencing lawyers know that embezzlement-related sentencing guidelines can be harsh.
 Anyone found guilty of embezzling $1,000 or more could be fined $250,000, spend up to ten years in jail, or both.
 Anyone found guilty of embezzling $1,000 or less could be fined up to $100,000, spend up to one year in jail, or both.

 In addition, federal judges have the discretion to impose a fine of up to twice the value of what the defendant gained (or what the victim lost – whichever is greater) as a result of the crime.Common Federal Fraud Offenses